Lazy-Solutions/AdvancedSceneManager/workarounds.md

 Coroutine Utility is embedded into the asset store package itself, and if you have the package version of coroutine utility installed as well, you'll have to remove it from the package manager before ASM will compile.

 ## Why is ASM 2.0 not available when attempting to upgrade?
-Due to missing features, particurarly in UI Toolkit, ASM 2.0 only supports Unity 2022 and higher.
+Due to missing features, particularly in UI Toolkit, ASM 2.0 only supports Unity 2021.3 and higher.